 Identifying Natural Leaf Shedding

-• Yellowing occurs in the oldest leaves at the base.
+- Yellowing happens in the oldest leaves at the base.

-• The rest of the plant appears healthy and vigorous.
+- The rest of the plant stays healthy and doing well.

 What to Do

-If only the bottom leaves are yellowing and the rest of the plant looks healthy then there’s no need for alarm.
-Allow the leaves to naturally fall off as this is part of the orchid’s growth cycle.
+If it’s only the leaves at the bottom that are turning yellow and the rest of the plant is healthy then don’t be worried.
+Just let the leaves fall off as part of the natural growth cycle.

 2. Overwatering